GLOBAL MARKETS-Shares dip, euro gains ahead of Bernanke speech

 All 10 S&P sectors were lower.
 The cyclical groups, which closely track the pace of economic growth, declined.

-MSCI’s all-country world equity index, which has edged down over the past seven sessions, was 0.8 percent lower at 320.73.
+MSCI’s all-country world equity index, which has edged down over the past seven sessions, was 0.6 percent lower at 321.46 points.

 Any signal from Bernanke that the U.S. central bank will embark on another asset buying program would weigh broadly on the dollar.